 The most important tasks of the Library include:

-- gathering, developing and rendering the collection of the disciplines represented at the University
+- gathering, developing and sharing collections from the disciplines represented at the University of Gdańsk

-- providing an access to the world information resources
+- providing an access to the global information resources

 - improving professional qualifications of librarians in order to provide the best quality library service